-The function template std::memfn creates wrapper objects that are capable of storing, copying, and calling pointers to other members.
-To invoke a std::memfn, we can use either references or pointers (including smarcpp tutorialers) to an object.
+The function template std::memfn generates wrapper instances designed to store, duplicate, and execute pointers to different members.
+When calling a std::memfn, we have the option to utilize either references or pointers (including smart pointers) to an object.

 Syntax: